Zhaohq96/SweepNet/README.md

 SweepNet has 5 layers and an extra SE block.
 Before feeding images to SweepNet, a data pre-processing method is employed to further improve classification ability of the CNN.

 ## Environmental setup
 SweepNet uses Keras, a high-level API which using TensorFlow as its backend, to build the network.
-To avoid package dependencies, I recommend to use Anaconda to build virtual environment.
+To avoid package dependencies, we recommend to use Anaconda to build virtual environment.
 The installation of Anaconda can be found via https://www.anaconda.com/

 To build virtual environment by command: